 Strong investment in digital initiatives to drive client growth, solid customer focus, and a large footprint have helped Royal Bank to consistently deliver solid results.
 The bank is in a good position to drive significant volume growth in its retail business on the back of strong employment and resilient economic growth.
 Royal Bank has been successfully delivering growth in business loans, deposits, and fee-based assets.
 It should continue to benefit from its higher average fee-based client assets and leverage its scale to grow market share.
 Solid economic conditions in core North American geographies, unemployment near multi-decade lows and continued resilience in the Canadian manufacturing sector are strong tailwinds for the bank and should support the bank’s dividend growth streak in the future.

-The bank competes with other leading Canadian banks like TD Bank, Bank of Montreal, Bank of Nova Scotia, CIBC and National Bank.
+The bank competes with other leading Canadian banks like TD Bank, Bank of Montreal, Scotia Bank, CIBC and National Bank.
 National Bank ranks amongst the six largest commercial banks in Canada, while CIBC caters to 11 million individual, small business, commercial, corporate and institutional clients in Canada, the U.S. and around the world.
 Scotiabank is a leading international financial services provider with a rich history of 185 years and Bank of Montreal is the eighth largest bank in North America by assets.

 Growing geopolitical risk and trade tensions have led to downward trends in global interest rates and risks to the outlook.
 However, Royal Bank’s world-class client experience, strong brand reputation, and strategic technology initiatives should drive market share gains and top-line growth.
 The bank’s efforts to expand its portfolio with digitally enabled capabilities should also support future customer growth.
 Royal Bank’s core retail businesses continue to deliver strong results driven by its diversified business model.
 The bank is well positioned to continue providing value-added service to its existing clients while attracting new clients with its market leading capabilities across different segments.